 Face coverings should never be worn when performing:

-Make masks a habit
+Make cloth face coverings a habit

 Wearing a cloth face covering may feel different at first.
 Here are some ways you can help your kids get used to them: